Wilson disease protein: Structure

 The CPC motif (Cys-Pro-Cys) in transmembrane segment 6 characterizes the protein as a heavy metal transporting ATPase.

 The copper binding motif also shows a high affinity to other transition metal ions such as zinc Zn(II), cadmium Cd(II), gold Au(III), and mercury Hg(II).
 However, copper is able to decrease the zinc binding affinity at low concentration and increase copper binding affinity dramatically with increasing concentration to ensure a strong binding between the motif and copper.

 As a P-type ATPases, ATP7B undergoes auto-phosphorylation of a key conserved aspartic acid (D) residue in the DKTGT motif.
 The ATP binding to the protein initiates the reaction and copper binds to the transmembrane region.
 Then phosphorylation occurs at the aspartic acid residue in the DKTGT motif with Cu release.
 Then dephosphorylation of the aspartic acid residue recovers the protein to ready for the next transport.

 Function

 Most of ATP7B protein is located in the trans-Golgi network (TGN) of hepatocytes, which is different from its homologous protein ATP7A.
 Small amount of ATP7B is located in the brain.

-As a copper-transporting protein, one major function is delivering copper to copper dependent enzymes in Golgi apparatus (e.g. holo-ceruloplasmin (CPN)).
+As a copper-transporting protein, one major function is delivering copper to copper dependent enzymes in Golgi apparatus (e.g. ceruloplasmin (CPN)).

 In the human body, the liver plays an important role in copper regulation including removal of extra copper.
 ATP7B participates in the physiological pathway in the copper removal process in two ways: secreting copper into plasma and excreting copper into bile.